-Our mission at BEEcosystem stems from our original parent company, GreenTowers, whose mission is to reconnect everyday consumers with the nature of food systems through living, breathing design that inspires individuals think differently about their relationships with the natural world and the human built environment.
+Our mission at BEEcosystem stems from our first venture together, GreenTowers and InteriorEcosystems, whose mission is to reconnect everyday consumers with the nature of food systems through living, breathing design that inspires individuals think differently about their relationships with the natural world and the human built environment.

 BEEcosystem is more than just an observation hive product—we're working to build a community, a "hive mind" of beekeepers who can support one another through sharing industry best-practices and educational outreach strategies.
 If you're an experienced beekeeper interested in joining our network through selling or maintaining BEEcosystem hives for businesses in your local community, we want to hear from you!
 By maintaining observation hives in eco hotels or resorts, farm-to-table restaurants, and environmental education centers, we can help to educate even more non-beekeepers about the critical importances and intricate lives of bees.